geolamprou/Measures-Against-Covid-19-in-Greece/README.md

 To read the full analysis' article, click on the next link: https://glprojects.shinyapps.io/measures_against_covid19_in_greece_a_small_analysis_2/

-To greek version of this article is provided here: https://glprojects.shinyapps.io/measures_against_covid19_in_greece_a_small_analysis_greek/
+The greek version of this article is provided here: https://glprojects.shinyapps.io/measures_against_covid19_in_greece_a_small_analysis_greek/

 To explore the full code in R click on the next link: https://github.com/geolamprou/measures_against_covid_19_in_greece/blob/main/source_code.R